 This command lists all the IP addresses currently banned by the apache-botsearch jail.

 These commands provide the tools to manage IP bans using Fail2Ban effectively.
-Remember to replace <ip_address> with the actual IP address you want to ban or unban, and replace apache-botsearch with the appropriate jail name based on your configuration.
+Replace <ip_address> with the actual IP you want to ban or unban, and swap apache-botsearch for the jail you want to manage.

 Check and Monitor Fail2Ban Logs

-To watch the logs live and spot any issues while working on your server, use the “tail -f” command:
+To watch the logs live and spot any issues while working on your server, use tail -f:

 tail -f /var/log/fail2ban.log